 - 2 tablespoons of honey

-Punch down and knead for 5-6 minutes on a floured surface.
-Divide the dough into the number of loaves you want to make (this works well in 3-4 loaves), and form into round or oblong or baguette shaped loaves.
+- Punch down and knead for 5 to 6 minutes on a floured surface.
+Divide the dough into the number of loaves you want to make (this works well in 3 to 4 loaves), and form into round or oblong or baguette shaped loaves.
 Place several inches apart on ungreased cookie sheets and cover with 3 clean dishtowels (the middle one damp).
 In a warm place, allow the loaves to rise for 1 hour.

-For a thicker crust, score the tops of the loaves in 3 or 4 places (see photo).
-Otherwise, bake as is on the rack just below the middle of the oven for 30-35 minutes until browned.
+- For a thicker crust, score the tops of the loaves in 3 or 4 places (see photo).
+Otherwise, bake as is on the rack just below the middle of the oven for 30 to 35 minutes until browned.
 When tapped on the bottom, bread will sound hollow.